Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Semantic Regularization Network

 \subsection{Key idea}

-To solve this problem, we consider how humans classify objects with few examples.
-Conceptually, humans can find key components of the objects and perform classification accordingly.
-For example, as shown in Fig.~\ref{fig:basis_bird}, the feather of wings (green), shape of neck (blue), mouth (red), and tail (yellow) can be very helpful to classify birds.
-These key components can be treated as semantic basis to form a class domain, and all classes can be represented in this domain according to the basis.
+To solve the meta shift problem, we consider how humans classify objects with few examples.
+Conceptually, humans can find the key components from objects and perform classification accordingly.
+For instance, the feather of wings, the shape of neck, mouth, and tail, \textit{etc.}, can be very helpful to classify birds.
+These key components can be treated as semantic basis to form a semantic domain, and all classes can be regularized in this domain according to the basis.

-Inspired by the above, we propose a class encoder-decoder framework to form a class domain with trained semantic basis and then aggregate the sample features (within the same class) from the feature domain to the class domain.
-As there are much more samples of each class in the whole training set compared with individual support set, the embedding features are redundant to describe a class with sparse feature distribution.
-For each task, the aggregated sample features can update the encoder as a memory of how to form a better class representation in the class domain with semantic basis.
-Semantic basis based class representation can effectively avoid task-dependent problem which causes meta shift problem.
-This makes the encoder effective to describe various classes in a more stable way shown as the cyan curve in Fig.~\ref{fig:curve_fig}.
-Each class representation in the class domain is further reconstructed back into the feature domain to form a more stable and general class descriptor and classify query samples according to the metric module.
-Benefiting from a robust embedding network and a stable class descriptor, the proposed method improves classification performance.
-An overview of the proposed network is shown in Fig.~\ref{fig:net}.
+With the above inspiration, we propose to use a class encoder-decoder structure to realize semantic regularization (see Fig.~\ref{fig:net}-Middle).
+The encoder forms a semantic domain with trained semantic basis, and then aggregate the sample features (within the same class) from the class domain to the semantic domain.
+As there are much more samples of each class in the whole training set compared with individual support set, the embedding features are redundant to comprehensively describe a class.
+During the training process with multiple tasks, the aggregated sample features keep updating the encoder on how to form a better class representation in the semantic domain with semantic basis.
+Such representation can effectively avoid task-dependent feature causing the meta shift problem, and describe various classes in a more stable way as shown by the cyan curve in Fig.~\ref{fig:test}-a.
+Each class representation in the semantic domain is further reconstructed back into the class domain to form a more stable and general class descriptor to classify query samples.
+Benefiting from a robust embedding network and a stable class descriptor, the proposed method largely improves classification performance.